 Overland travel in Antarctica isn’t simple.
 What happens when scientists need to go to a remote region rarely visited, or take a path unknown?

-After 5 years of preparation, Australia’s most significant traverse in 20 years is travelling from Casey research station towards Little Dome C, 1,200 kilometres away on the Antarctic plateau.
+Last season, Australia’s most significant traverse in 20 years travelled from Casey research station to Little Dome C, 1,200 kilometres away on the Antarctic plateau.

 So what is a traverse and why is it needed?